Let’s talk about fabric pilling: what causes pilling (lint balls), how to remove pilling from clothes and how to prevent it.

 Handwash items if possible.

-Air dry if possible, not only will you minimize lint, you will also save money.
+Air dry if possible, not only will you minimize lint, but you will also save money.
 Note: not everything is suitable for drying on a line, outside.
 This tends to leave some garments stiff and wrinkled.
 You will need to find a balance probably and if you plan to air dry, then you may want to consider adding the fabric softener to your wash cycle since you can’t use the drier softener sheets.

 Use a liquid detergent as this is softer on the clothes.
 The powder detergents frequently feature small abrasive granules which will increase friction.
 If you will be using a laundry powder and if your machine allows this, consider dissolving the powder in water before adding your clothes.

 Lay knitted fabric flat to dry, especially the fabric that is soft and where the fibers are looser.
 This will keep them from the strain of hanging on a line and being pulled downward by gravity.
 Laying them flat will help keep their structural integrity.
-It will also avoid stretching the fabric, and some materials – like wool – MUST be air dried or else you will have a shrinkage problem.
+It will also avoid stretching the fabric, and some materials – like wool – MUST be air-dried, or else you will have a shrinkage problem.
 Do you really want to make a handkerchief from a sweater?

 Microfiber Squares / Pieces